feng-123/Enhancer-LSTMAtt/README.md

 Each epoch costs about 25 seconds in the training process, while prediction of each sample takes no more than 2 seconds by using the trained Enhancer-LSTMAtt.

 ## Code interpretation
-Web.ipynb: Server development core code.

-ResNet+LSTM+Attention(layer1+layer2) .ipynb: Independent test code of phase I and phase II.
+Independent testing.ipynb.ipynb: Independent test code of phase I and phase II.